tud-amr/mpc_planner/README.md

 ## Citing
 This repository was developed at the Cognitive Robotics group of Delft University of Technology by [Oscar de Groot](https://github.com/oscardegroot) in partial collaboration with [Dennis Benders](https://github.com/dbenders1) and [Thijs Niesten](https://github.com/thijs83) and under supervision of Dr. Laura Ferranti, Dr. Javier Alonso-Mora and Prof. Dariu Gavrila.

-If you found this repository useful in your research, please cite our paper:
+If you found this repository useful, please cite our paper!

-- [1] **Topology-Driven Model Predictive Control (T-MPC)** O. de Groot, L. Ferranti, D. Gavrila, and J. Alonso-Mora, “Topology-Driven Parallel Trajectory Optimization in Dynamic Environments.” arXiv, Jan.
-11, 2024.
-[Online].
-Available: http://arxiv.org/abs/2401.06021
+- [1] **Journal Paper:** O. de Groot, L. Ferranti, D. M. Gavrila, and J. Alonso-Mora, *Topology-Driven Parallel Trajectory Optimization in Dynamic Environments.* **IEEE Transactions on Robotics (T-RO)** 2024.
+Available: https://doi.org/10.1109/TRO.2024.3475047

+## Contributing
+We welcome issues and contributions!
+If you encounter any bugs, have suggestions for new features, or want to propose improvements, feel free to open an issue or pull request.